 Step Three: In the list of available options on the search menu, click on Service Status.
-This will bring you to the Service Status page where you can see the running services on the server.
+This will bring you to the Service Status page to see the running services on the server.

 Service Information Explained

-The first chart you will come across in the Service Status page, is the Service Information.
+The first chart you will come across on the Service Status page is the Service Information.
 This will contain a long table of values, including the Service Name, the Service Version (If applicable), and the Service Status.

 - cpanel-dovecot-solr – Service that scans emails to make them more easily searchable with Dovecot (email service)

 - cpanellogd – This is a cPanel service that is responsible for tracking log files' sizes as well as how often they are changed out (renamed to another name so that a new log file can be created)

 - cpdavd – This is the Daemon process responsible for cPanel's WebDAV / WebDisk feature

 - cphulkd – This is the process for cPhulk on the cPanel server.
 This helps protect against brute force attacks through cPanel / WHM, SSH, FTP, and Email.